Max Valles

-Max Valles (born August 5, 1994) is a former American football defensive end.
+Max Valles (born August 5, 1994) is an American former football linebacker.
 He played college football at Virginia.
-He was drafted by the Oakland Raiders in the sixth round of the 2015 NFL Draft.
+He was selected by the Oakland Raiders in the sixth round of the 2015 NFL draft.

-Early years
+Early life

 Valles grew up in the Sicklerville section of Winslow Township, New Jersey and played high school football at St. Joseph High School in Hammonton, New Jersey, where he played wide receiver, defensive end and safety.
 Valles committed to the University of Virginia to play college football.
 He also played baseball in high school.
 After high school, he attended Fork Union Military Academy for a year.

 College career

 Valles attended Virginia from 2013 to 2014.
 As a freshman in 2013, he played in 10 games, making four starts.
 He had 23 tackles and four sacks.
 Valles started all 12 games as a sophomore in 2014.
 He finished the year with 55 tackles and nine sacks.

-After his redshirt sophomore season, Valles entered the 2015 NFL Draft.
+After his redshirt sophomore season, Valles entered the 2015 NFL draft.

 Professional career

-Oakland Raiders
+Oakland Raiders (first stint)

-Valles was selected with the 179th overall pick of the 2015 NFL Draft by the Oakland Raiders, who announced he would play defensive end.
+Valles was selected with the 179th overall pick of the 2015 NFL draft by the Oakland Raiders, who announced he would play defensive end.
 On September 5, 2015, he was waived by the Raiders and was re-signed to the practice squad.